Terence S. Dermody, MD

 Member, Integrative Systems Biology (ISB) Graduate Program

-Our lab studies the molecular pathogenesis of mammalian reovirus and chikungunya virus infections.
+Our lab studies the molecular pathogenesis of mammalian reovirus infection.
 Reovirus is an enteric, neurotropic virus that infects many mammalian species, including humans, but disease is restricted to the very young.
-Chikungunya virus is an emerging arthropod-borne alphavirus that causes epidemics of febrile arthritis in humans.
 Research in my laboratory encompasses several interrelated themes to better understand viral and cellular mediators of disease.
 These include the structural basis of viral attachment and entry into cells, mechanisms of genome replication and packaging, patterns of cell signaling and gene expression occurring in response to viral infection, mechanisms of virus-induced apoptosis and its significance in the viral life cycle, and roles of viral receptor distribution and utilization in disease pathology.
 We also are developing viral vectors for oncolytic and vaccine applications.

 (1) Reovirus receptors and pathogenesis.
 Following peroral inoculation of newborn mice, reovirus disseminates systemically to target the heart, liver, and central nervous system.
 We are conducting experiments to investigate the role of reovirus receptors, sialic acid, junctional adhesion molecule A (JAM-A), and Nogo receptor-1 (NgR1) in reovirus dissemination and tropism.
 These studies employ primary cells and mice lacking reovirus receptors.
 This work will be interpreted in the context of ongoing studies to determine the structure of reovirus in complex with its receptors.
-Since not all of the reovirus receptors are known, we are working to identify additional reovirus receptors.
+Since not all of the reovirus receptors are known, we are working to identify additional reovirus receptors engaged in the intestine and the brain.

 (2) Reovirus cell entry and replication.
 Reovirus enters cells by clathrin-dependent endocytosis in an integrin-dependent process and undergoes proteolytic disassembly in endosomes.
-Studies are in progress to define mechanisms of reovirus uptake and transport within the endocytic pathway.
+Studies are in progress to define mechanisms of reovirus uptake and transport within the endocytic pathway within transformed cells and primary neuronal cells.
 We also are working to define how the viral gene products reorganize cellular architecture to form the viral replication organelles that serve as sites for genome replication and particle assembly.
 This research will reveal mechanisms by which viral and cellular factors cooperate to facilitate viral replication and illuminate new targets for therapeutic intervention.

 Konopka-Anstadt JL, Mainou BA, Sutherland DM, Sekine Y, Strittmatter SM and Dermody TS.
 2014.
 The Nogo receptor NgR1 mediates infection by mammalian reovirus.
 Cell Host Microbe.
 15: 681-691.